Investors - Poised for sustainable success

 Duration of the mandate and term of office of the lead auditor

-At the Annual General Shareholders’ Meeting on July 5, 2001, PricewaterhouseCoopers AG was elected auditor for Sonova Holding AG and the Sonova Group.
-At the 2014 Annual General Shareholders’ Meeting, PricewaterhouseCoopers AG was re-elected for another one-year term.
+At the AGM on July 5, 2001, PricewaterhouseCoopers AG was elected auditor for Sonova Holding AG and the Sonova Group.
+At the AGM 2018, PricewaterhouseCoopers AG was re-elected for another one-year term.
 Sandra Boehm has served as lead auditor for the existing auditing mandate since June 18, 2013.

 Tax services consist of services in connection with compliance with tax laws.

-Non-audit related services mainly consisted of consulting fees in connection with the employee shareholding program as well as acquisition related services.
+Non-audit services mainly consisted of consulting fees in connection with local regulatory requirements.

 Informational instruments pertaining to the external audit